 Pictured: Boralex Hydro Operations Manager Erik Bergman, NP&L Founder Emmett Smith, and Facility Operator Gary McCormick

 We are very excited to work with Northern Power & Light and be able to offer local electricity directly to local residents...
 As a graduate of Clarkson, I am personally pleased to reconnect to such a treasured place

 The Sissonville facility maintains the water levels of the Racquette on the North side of the village of Potsdam.

-Azure Mountain Power, or more affectionately known as "AMP", is our family facility and the region’s first community hydro project.
+Azure Mountain Power, more affectionately known as "AMP", is our family facility and the region’s first community hydro project.
 This site on the St Regis River was first dammed in the 1880s by the Brooklyn Cooperage, which made sugar barrels from local timber.
 Azure Mountain Power operates as a “run of river” site, maintaining river flow around the dam to protect stream ecology, including a downstream trout fishery.

 1,767 Metric Tons

 A love for machinery, a connection to the land, and the belief that renewable energy is a valuable resource led Everett and Matt to build Azure Mountain Power in the early nineties.
 As Owner-Operators, they have worked to produce power and maintain the facility, including building a new log crib dam in 2014.